brenns10/eecs345/README.md

 * Implement Mstate.
     * For expressions. **DONE (except side effects extra credit)**
     * For assignment. **DONE**
+    * For variable declaration--as seen in test #4, needs to accept an expression as initialization.
+(Kaan)
     * For if statement.
 (Kaan)
 * Implement `(interpret)`.  **DONE**
 * Implement side effects (EC).